openharmony/docs/en/application-dev/reference/apis/js-apis-sms.md

 addSimMessage\(options: SimMessageOptions\): Promise\<void\>

-Adds a SIM message.
+Adds a message to the SIM card.
+If the SIM card is full, an error is reported.
 This API uses a promise to return the result.

 **System API**: This is a system API.